 -

-The Consignment Code (starting with DMC) of the 'inner' consignment (i.e. the
+The Consignment Code (starting with DMC) of the inner consignment, that is, the

 innerConsignmentCode